Main page content

 Discover the CLIMATE SECURITY EXPERT NETWORK

-Whereas these issues touch the mandates of many UN organs and agencies, the UN Charter assigns the UN Security Council a pre-eminent role with respect to safeguarding international peace and security.
-As climate change is becoming an increasingly stronger force in disrupting human, national and international security, the Security Council is facing rising demands to address these security risks.
+Whereas these issues touch the mandates of many UN organs and agencies, the UN Charter assigns the UN Security Council (UNSC) a pre-eminent role with respect to safeguarding international peace and security.
+Climate change has now moved well beyond an emerging concern, and is an accelerating, well documented driver of human, national and global insecurity.
+There is now a growing body of evidence linking climate change with the social, political, economic and environmental drivers of conflict and fragility.

 How has the UN Security Council engaged on climate-related security risks so far?